vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

     3. Under IPAM/DNS section, choose the IPAM and DNS profiles created earlier and save the updated configuration.
     ![Select IPAM and DNS profiles](img/tko-on-vsphere/35.ALB-IPAM-DNS.png)

-This completes the NSX Advanced Load Balancer configuration.
+The above steps complete the NSX Advanced Load Balancer configuration.
 The next step is to deploy and configure a bootstrap machine.
 The bootstrap machine is used to deploy and manage Tanzu Kubernetes clusters.

 ## <a id="bootstrap"> </a> Deploy and Configure Bootstrap Machine